 It is not simple to recover data stored in RAID Z Array.
 The complexity comes from its architecture and the ZFS volumes.
 Any mishandling can easily result in more data loss.

 We do not recommend anyone attempt to recover the data from failed RAID Z volumes by themselves.
 It is not good to change the disk orders, making the drive recovery process harder.
-Instead, you contact us to request a free evaluation of the case to determine the root cause of the failure.
+Instead, you contact us to request a technical evaluation of the case to determine the root cause of the failure.